victorrgr/heap/README.md

-# heap
+# Heap
-Implementation of insertion in a Heap Tree
+Implementation of a number insertion in a Heap Tree